Postcards and ugly sweaters: 8 interesting facts about celebrating Christmas in the USA

 Overeating at the festive table is customary not only among Ukrainians.
 At Christmas, Americans, usually not too generous in treating guests at parties, feed their families and friends a great dinner.

-Red and white peppermint candy canes, red velvet cakes, cupcakes, baked turkey, like Thanksgiving.
+Red and white peppermint candy cane, red velvet cake, cupcake, Thanksgiving baked turkey.
 And these are just true American Christmas dishes.

 Tasty borrowings from around the world - even more.
 Mashed potatoes, which is actually from Britain, Chinese baked goose, English gingerbread cookies, little men, gingerbread houses, German stollen.